tund136/swift-ui-3.0/README.md

 ### 7. On Submit
 OnSubmit will fire the action block when a search field or a Text Field is Submitted.

+### 8. SafeAreaInsect
+A new view that is displayed above, below, leading or trailing of the content view, making space for the content view either horizontally or vertical.